 I would have loved to have taken the train all the way, and could have done, but not in the time available, New Orleans to Los Angeles taking two days by itself!
 Instead I flew from New Orleans to Los Angeles on Friday night, gave myself the Saturday to explore a little more of the city and its coffee scene, before catching the train to San Jose on Sunday morning, a trip I’ve always wanted to make.
-It also retraced a journey I had made by car two years before, driving up US 1/US 101 between Los Angeles and San Francisco (and which I still haven’t managed to write up; I got as far as my drive from Phoenix to Joshua Tree).
+It also retraced a journey I had made by car two years before, driving up SR 1/US 101 from Los Angeles to San Francisco (part of a larger, month-long trip to the USA in January/February 2017).

 I stayed in a hotel on Sunset Boulevard, near its eastern end, at the foot of the hill that houses the Dodger Stadium.
 In theory I could have made it to the station by public transport: buses went from right outside my hotel and Amtrak’s Union station is co-located with LA’s bus station.
 It would have required a change of buses, though, and with a rucksack and a large case (I was away for five weeks on that trip, remember) I wimped out, instead getting a Lyft, which also gave me a chance to visit Verve’s Spring Street location in downtown LA for a much-needed pre-travel coffee.
 I was also able to get the photographs I wanted for the Coffee Spot, having been unable to take any the day before, when the coffee shop was absolutely rammed.